MaleficCompose/MaleficNavigation/README.md

 If you want to start with a completely set up project, you can find the above example [here](https://github.com/OmyDaGreat/ComposeDesktopTemplate).

+## Projects Using This Library

+### [baka-notes](https://github.com/OmyDaGreat/baka-notes) - A note-taking app by me, for me

+If you want to add your project here, you can submit a pull request or reach out to me.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.